16 Top-Rated Beaches in England

 Comprising over 11 miles of glorious golden sand, the grand sweep that is Bournemouth Beach in fact embraces several areas, from Hengistbury Head in the east, through Southbourne, Boscombe, Bournemouth itself, and westwards toward Poole.

-An entire entertainment industry has grown up in and around the city of Bournemouth — a favorite south coast resort destination since the Victorian era.
-Theaters, concert halls, cafes and restaurants, cinemas, and numerous hotels embellish the town center and the esplanade.
+An entire entertainment industry has grown up in and around the city of Bournemouth - a favorite south coast resort destination since the Victorian era.
+Theaters, concert halls, cafés and restaurants, cinemas, and numerous hotels embellish the town center and the esplanade, with a beach that is considered one of the best beaches in the UK.

 Location: Bournemouth, Dorset